D4rkov/Miruro-RPC/readme.md

 npm run ship    # commit + bump version + push + tag → CI builds the .exe
 ```

-That’s it. `npm run ship` handles version numbers for you (patch by default).

-Rarely, for a bigger bump: `npm run ship -- minor` or `npm run ship -- major`.

 ---

 ## FAQ